 To Kill a Mockingbird

-Tickets are on sale now to see To Kill a Mockingbird at the Shubert Theatre on Broadway.
+Tickets are on sale now to see To Kill a Mockingbird, starring Jeff Daniels, at the Shubert Theatre on Broadway.

-Academy Award winner Aaron Sorkin's new stage adaptation of Harper Lee's classic novel To Kill a Mockingbird, directed by Tony winner Bartlett Sher, is scheduled to officially open on Broadway on December 13, 2018, following previews from November 1.
+Academy Award winner Aaron Sorkin's new stage adaptation of Harper Lee's classic novel To Kill a Mockingbird, directed by Tony winner Bartlett Sher, officially opened on Broadway on December 13, 2018, following previews from November 1.

 (Photos by Julieta Cervantes)